 The challenge is understandable to me now at one level, because any alternative point of view on CS, even the ones currently being taught in some innovative university programs, run into the buzz saw of the pre-existing student perspective on computing (prepare, there’s an analogy coming):

+They come in with a view of computing driven by the way the pop culture defines it.
+In the story (follow the above link), the WWE defines wrestling for the kids.
 Trying to teach anything akin to “the real thing” (using computing in deep and creative ways to create representations of our ideas and test them, and possibly learn something new in the process) tends to get weird looks from students (though not from all):

 There’s a temptation on the part of some to take away from this experience the idea that the material they’re presenting is no longer relevant, and that the students’ perspectives should be folded into what’s taught.
 I agree with this up to a point.
 I think that the presentation of the material can be altered to help students better relate to the subject, but I draw the line at watering down the end goal.
 I think that subjects have their own intrinsic worth.
 Rather than trying to find a way to help more students pass by throwing out subjects that seem too difficult, there should instead be remedial support that helps willing students rise up to a level where they can understand the material.
 To me, the whole idea of a university education is to get students to think and perceive at a more sophisticated level than when they came in.
 CS should be no different.
-You’d be surprised, though, how many CS professors think the more important goal is to teach only about existing technology and methodologies.
+You’d be surprised, though, how many CS professors think the more important goal is to teach only about existing technology and methodologies, the pop culture.

 Talking to most other CS educators at the high school and university level has been an eye-opening and disheartening experience, because we get our terminology confused.
 I mean to say one thing, and to my amazement I get people who honestly think I’m saying the complete opposite.
 In other cases we have a different understanding of the same subject, and so the terms we use get assigned different meanings, and I come to a point where I realize we can’t understand each other.
 The background material for where we’re coming from is just too different.